MachineLemonade/docs/docs/ee-dag-deployment.md

 We'll walk through deploying a sample DAG to make sure your installation works as expected.

-(**Note:** If you're looking for steps on how to deploy to your Astronomer Cloud account, check out our [Getting Started with Cloud](https://www.astronomer.io/guides/getting-started-with-new-cloud/) guide).
+(**Note:** If you're looking for steps on how to deploy to your Astronomer Cloud account, check out our [Getting Started with Cloud](https://www.astronomer.io/docs/getting-started/).

 ### 1. Initialize and Authenticate